ravachol/kew/docs/SECURITY.md

-# SECURITY
+## Security

-## Reporting a Bug
+### Reporting a Bug

-If you find a security related issue, please contact us at kew-player@proton.me.
+If you find a security related issue, please contact us at kew-player AT proton DOT me.

 When a fix is published, you will receive credit under your real name or bug tracker handle in Codeberg.
 If you prefer to remain anonymous or pseudonymous, you should mention this in your e-mail.

-## Disclosure Policy
+### Disclosure Policy

 The maintainer will coordinate the fix and release process, involving the following steps: